McGeachie: Surname origins

 The Scots names MacGeachie and MacGeachy are also derived from Mag Eochaidh.

 McGachy, McGeachy.
 An anglicized version of the Gaelic 'Mac Eochaidh'.
 A surname in both Ulster and Scotland.
 William McGaheye settled in York, Virginia, in 1653, and Alexander McGeachy, from Argyll, emigrated to America around 1783.

 MacGeachie, McGachen a version of MacEachan, they derive from the Gaelic MacEachann – "son of Hector". traditionally from Hector, second son of Roderick, 3rd of Macdonald of Clanranald.

-Roland MacGahen (del counte de Wiggeton) Wigtown signed the Ragman Rolls of 1291 & 1296 swearing allegiance to King Edward I of England.
+Roland MacGahen (del counte de Wiggeton) Wigtown signed the Ragman Rolls of 1291 & 1296 swearing allegiance to Edward I of England.